 We used to start our family meetings by turning to the person next to us and saying something we loved about them.
-Complimenting one another no longer flies with the teenagers, but that practice certainly made for some sweet memories and strengthened our bonds.
+Complimenting one another no longer flies with teenagers, but that practice certainly made for some sweet memories and strengthened our bonds.

 Use Conversation Starters

 Our family loves using Conversation Starter products around the table.
 Our favorites are Togather or Food With Thought.
-These questions always seem to lighten the mood of the meeting, and we gain better insight into who one another are.
+These questions always seem to lighten the mood of the meeting, and we gain better insight into who one another is.

 Say Highs and Lows

 You can also begin with Highs and Lows, where everyone thinks of something positive and something not so positive that recently happened to them.